 NOTE – Pentewan Sands (our private village beach) is not dog friendly during the time The Meadows is open.

-Camp Dog’s favourite places for ‘Eating Out’ – and funnily enough most of them are Pubs!
+Camp Dog’s favourite dog friendly places for ‘Eating Out’ – and funnily enough most of them are Pubs!

 After a good swim, or walk you will be ready for a drink, and a treat.
 My other favourite pastime is eating out with my owners.
 I am again happy to share with you my favourite dog friendly places to eat and drink in this picturesque area of Cornwall.